lawsonj512/AssettoCorsaAutoExtract/README.md

 6. Run the script by type ```python3 main.py``` into CMD.

 7. If you require the ```main.py``` to run at startup then run the file ```runatstartup.py```.
 This NEEDS to be run as Admin.
+  You can do this by running CMD as Admin and navigating to the Python file and running it ```python runatstartup.py```